lunardao/research/crypto_to_fiat.md

 - Monero can be swapped on [Trocador](trocador.app) which is a swap aggregator or [Majestic Bank](https://majesticbank.sc/).
 Both of these sites have onion services.
 - In case XMR wasn't the payment method (and BTC is the currency for withdrawal), we need to run our transaction through XMR before getting to the final/"clean" BTC.
 - This means to:
-1. Swap your coin to XMR. use:
+1. Swap your coin to XMR.
+Use:
 - [Trocador](trocador.app)
 - [Fixed float](fixedfloat.com)
 - [Stealthex](https://stealthex.io/)